LFT Etica Mono

 And how does LFT Etica Mono work from the designer’s perspective?
 The starting point was the need for a monospaced Etica companion intended for technical applications: captions in graphic layouts, small text, confined or predefined space, and overall tone.
 Flat terminals and counters maintain the colour and versatility of the original typeface, but choosing between the organic cursive or blunt slanted alphabet will give every layout its own character.
 Of particular aesthetic interest may be the & and % symbols.

 Designed to be applied to the common visual environment, the new LFT Etica Mono font family completes a more complex system.
-One benefit is to give an expressive tone — less serious and more friendly — to something inherently technical, to bytes and bots, to encode the beautiful life.
+One benefit is to give an expressive tone — less serious and more friendly — to something inherently technical, to bytes and bits, to encode the beautiful life.

 CREDITS